adobe/aem-core-wcm-components/Guidelines.md

 Whether the component's code can be accessed and added as dependency on an AEM implementation project.

 - [ ] [Apache License](http://www.apache.org/licenses/LICENSE-2.0) or [similar in terms](http://www.apache.org/legal/resolved.html#category-a).
-- [ ] Publicly browseable and downloadable source code.
+- [ ] Discoverable, publicly browseable and downloadable source code.
 - [ ] Maven project that can be used as dependency.

 ### 4. Production Ready